sictweb/bti425-2020/notes/dev-tools.md

 If you're thinking that the terminal area of Visual Studio Code is enough for you, then that's inefficient, confining, and often awkward, when compared to using real terminal windows.

-Professional software developers use multiple terminal windows, and are comfortable and skilled doing so.
+Professional software developers use multiple terminal windows on a Unix, and are comfortable and skilled doing so.
 Just do the right thing.

 <br>